Torres-García's handwritten cover page for the New School of Uruguayan Art, 1946

 Taller artists and students in the Ateneo de Montevideo, 1950

 Torres-García and his students, c.
-1946, From left to right: Joaquín Torres-García, Manuel Pailos, Guido Castillo, Horacio Torres, Augusto Torres, Jorge Visca, Rodolfo Visca, Julio Alpuy, unknown, Jose Gurvich and Francisco Matto
+1946, From left to right: Joaquín Torres-García, Manuel Pailos, Guido Castillo, Horacio Torres, Augusto Torres, Jorge Visca, Rodolfo Visca, Julio Alpuy, Federico Amen, Jose Gurvich and Francisco Matto

 In Horacio Torres' studio, Montevideo, 1965, From left to right: Manuel Pailos, Augusto Torres, Horacio Torres, Francisco Matto

 Cover of the 1958 issue of Escuela del Sur, Montevideo

 "It must have been an amazing place to study.
 The pages from Torres-García's notebooks, with their collages of Egyptian, Greek, Indian, pre-Columbian and European art, indicate the invigorating breadth of his interests, and his call for a Latin American art to be "created from the bottom to the top" surely quickened the pulse of the young people who came to him."